kcmv/colabo/src/frontend/demos/knalledge/knalledge_store_core_demo/INSTALL.md

 # Intro

-This is MEAN stack app so you should have node + npm installed and then do a standard npm install based on the `package.json`
+This is a MEAN stack app so you should have node + npm installed and then do a standard npm install based on the `package.json`

 `npm install`